Dream Big Speech Therapy Activity for MLK, Jr. Day & Black History Month

 Offer students a chance to share their completed vision board with the class, but don't require this.
 Sharing should be voluntary!
 If nobody shares, then show them your own vision board or goals for the year.

-Assign it as a makeup lesson if student was absent from session, is homebound, or for carryover at home.
+You can also assign this virtual packet as a makeup lesson if student was absent from session, or for carryover at home.
+I have two students who transitioned unexpectedly to virtual speech therapy last month due to medical issues, so I will be using this packet with them next week.
 Ask students to complete the digital vision board with a caregiver or sibling, and bring back to discuss.

 Use these activities to spark meaningful conversation & target literacy with your older students.